-The prognosis in individuals with β-thalassemia major has dramatically improved over the past decades with the advent of noninvasive methods to measure liver and cardiac iron accumulation before the appearance of clinical symptoms, improved iron chelators, and decreased risk of infection with red blood cell transfusions.
-After 2000, these developments led to a significant decrease in cardiac mortality, previously reported to cause 71% of deaths in individuals with β-thalassemia major[21-23] Prognosis continues to improve as access to both red blood cell transfusions and iron chelation increases, but life expectancy remains greatly diminished in low-resource settings, with more than half of individuals dying before age 30 years compared to more than half of individuals living to age 60 years in high-resource settings[23-24].

 METHODS:

 Study Design and Population

 A descriptive, cross-sectional study was conducted from January 2021 to December 2022 at the National Oncology Center in Aden, Yemen.
 The study enrolled 40 children with a confirmed diagnosis of BTM or HbE/Beta-thalassemia.
 Patients were recruited from outpatient, inpatient, and daycare clinics.
 Inclusion criteria were children aged 1 to 21 years who were regularly transfused and whose parents provided informed consent.
 Exclusion criteria included comorbid liver or kidney disease, and recent supplementation with Vitamin D.